What is NoFap?

 NoFap is not about testosterone.

 A temporary 7-day peak in testosterone observed in a Chinese study initially popularized the “seven-day challenge” on Reddit, which resulted in our subreddit getting an initial burst of subscribers.
 The concepts of “semen retention” or that there might be a link between orgasm frequency and testosterone are popular on the Internet, including among some of our platform’s users.
 However, claiming that testosterone underpins any of our official assertions is a strawman argument.
-Are thousands of women quitting porn to boost their T levels?
+Are thousands of women quitting porn to boost their testosterone levels?
 Do people quit alcohol addiction or gambling addiction to increase their testosterone?
 Of course not.
 Porn addiction can be debilitating to people’s lives, and recovery has little (to nothing) to do with testosterone.